Can’t wait for this year’s Global Citizen Festival? Neither can we.

 • Demand Equity

 We must defeat poverty so that every person and country has the chance they deserve to thrive.
 We can do this by strengthening international financing streams, including Official Development Assistance (ODA) from more affluent countries, and implementing global reforms geared towards economic development.
 Our top ask this year?
-We’re advocating for the G7 countries — Canada, France, Germany, Japan, Italy, the US and the UK — to increase their support for anti-poverty programs worldwide by providing an additional 20-25% in contributions to the World Bank’s International Development Association (IDA), a fund to support low-income countries.
+We’re advocating for the G7 countries — Canada, France, Germany, Japan, Italy, the US and the UK — to increase their support for anti-poverty programs worldwide by providing an additional contributions to the World Bank’s International Development Association (IDA), a fund to support low-income countries.
 This fund is one of the best tools to defeat poverty because it’s a top source for zero and low-interest loans.
 Be sure to check out more ways you can take action to Defeat Poverty here.

 Meanwhile, the climate crisis is here — and it’s about time global leaders acted like it.
 We can’t compromise on empty promises or have countries drag their feet over phasing out fossil fuels.
 The planet simply won’t wait.
 That’s why we’re working to ensure governments commit to adequate climate financing and invest in adaptation measures and robust nature-based solutions.
 Among a host of other demands and actions, we’re looking to secure protection for the Amazon rainforest in the form of $1 billion in commitments from businesses, foundations, and governments, including providing support for indigenous-led projects in the region.
 The Amazon is one of the world’s largest carbon sinks, storing about 150 billion tons of carbon — further destruction will unleash disastrous amounts of carbon into the atmosphere, while restoration will only enhance its mitigation abilities.